Nomination and Selection Process

 After review, the selection committee discusses all titles and recommends three choices to be considered for the next year’s book.
 These recommendations are shared back with the steering committee, and leadership of the three program sponsors (KU Libraries, Hall Center for the Humanities, Division of Academic Success) for final selection.

+A new selection committee is formed each year with wide and diverse representation including students, faculty, and staff.
 The 2022-23 selection committee was comprised of students, faculty, and staff, including representatives from Libraries, Haskell Indian Nations University, Department of English, Biodiversity Institute, DEIB, Department of Educational Psychology, University Academic Support Centers, Lied Center, and Educational Leadership and Policy Studies.